 When more than one ResourceBlockInfo field is used, there are no ordering requirements amongst these fields.
+The length of the ResourceBlockInfo field is determined from the length of the object that includes it.

 This ResourceBlockInfo field has the following format: